-Our experimental results indicate that the kernel we propose is positive semi-definite.
-In future we intend to investigate proving this property.
-Furthermore, in this paper, we have chosen a very simplistic dataset in order to evaluate our kernel.
+In this paper, we have chosen a very simple dataset in order to evaluate our kernel.
 Given our encouraging results, we are currently working on applying our kernel to more challenging real-world datasets.
+Additionally, we are investigating the possibility of optimizing the kernel parameters to further improve classification results.